-July 2016 Update: This post was written in 2011, so be sure to check the state park website to find out the latest information on Hammonasset.
-Construction was recently completed for the West Beach Improvements and the new Meigs Point Nature Center.
-See here for all of the details.
+July 2017 Update: This post was written in 2011, so be sure to check the state park website for the latest information on Hammonasset.

 Oh how I love the Connecticut summers . . . the weather is in the 80’s, there is a nice breeze, and not a cloud in the sky.
 I need to get out of the house and enjoy this!